Minsqui/Project20/doc/doc.md

 Later on, when different games and their rulesets are implemented, it makes sense to split this part even further and generalise it more.

-At this point, the information is stored locally in JSONs.

 Parts of Core are:
 * Character
 * GameClass